jtferro3/blazor-game-match/README.md

-Animal Game Match is laid out in a grid.
+Animal Matching Game is laid out in a grid.